christo/blocky-toad/README.md

 ## How to build

-Install dependencies with pipenv by running the provided `install.sh`.
+Install dependencies with pipenv by running the provided `install.sh` or if you know what you're doing... do that.

 Note that in order to run on macos I needed to use pygame 2.0 which is currently in pre-release.

-# TODO
+## TODO

 * some kind of random spawn rate - need maybe min and max of uniform range